photoprism/photoprism-docs/docs/user-guide/organize/people.md

 ![Screenshot](img/reject.png)

-## Remove Wrong Faces ##
+## Remove Wrong Faces or Faces you don't want to keep ##
-In case PhotoPrism detected something wrong as face (false positives), you can remove it.
+In case PhotoPrism detected something wrong as face (false positives), or in case you just don't want to keep a face on the people tab you're not interested in, you can remove it.

 1. Open the photo [*edit dialogue*](edit.md)
 2. Go to the *People* tab